Thomas Horton has a practice specialising in sports, insolvency, commercial litigation and property.

 • Representing the owner of a long-leasehold interest in a property in a claim against the freehold owner of the property for breaches of repair covenants.

-• Advising and representing a charity that owns the freehold interest in a plot of land in a claim seeking possession of the same from trespassers, which included an application for an Interim Possession Order and making an application for an interim injunction.
+• Advising and representing a charity that owns the freehold interest in a plot of land in a claim seeking possession of the same from trespassers, which included an application for an Interim Possession Order, making an application for an interim injunction and a contempt application.

 • Advising and assisting a landlord in responding to a tenant’s notice served pursuant to s.
 42 of the LRHUDA 1993 and exercising their right to acquire a new lease.